mattpass/BTCP-Rebase/README.md

 There are 3 main networks:
 - `regtest` provides a self contained testnet for the server/machine you are running on at present, ideal if you don't need to connect to external nodes.
-- `testnet` is the testnet but we allow external nodes to connect to this node and form part of a network.
+- `testnet` connects to the test network for testing purposes only.
-- `mainnet` is the main network ready for production use.
+- `mainnet` connects to the main network ready for production use.

 Ports
 ------